What does a provisional patent application do?

 As suggested in its name, the “provisional” in provisional patent application has a connotation of temporary or conditional.
 A provisional application is, by nature, short term.
 Something further must be done to make the temporary patent rights permanent, and that something is the filing of a nonprovisional patent application.
 The purpose of a provisional application, therefore, is to provide support for the nonprovisional application to be filed later.

-If the point of a provisional application is to support the later-filed nonprovisional application, you must consider the depth and breadth of the disclosure included in your provisional application.
+If the point of a provisional is to support the later-filed nonprovisional application, you must consider the depth and breadth of the disclosure included in your provisional application.
 Have the key features been explained in gory detail?
-Have illustrations been provided where helpful to visualize the concept and any distinguishing characteristics?
+Have illustrations been provided to visualize the concept and any distinguishing characteristics?

 Tradeoffs between provisional and nonprovisional applications

 A direct relationship exists between the quality of a patent writing and the time spent.
-It is generally unrealistic to expect the same patent attorney or IP firm to draft the substance of a nonprovisional application and charge a fraction of the price by calling it a “provisional” application.
+It is generally unrealistic to expect the same patent attorney to draft the substance of a nonprovisional application and charge a fraction of the price by calling it a “provisional” application.
 For a substantial reduction in cost, something has to give.

 If someone wanted to sell you a “new” luxury car that normally retails for six figures for the very affordable price of $1,000, your spider sense should go way up.
 Common sense would dictate that you generally get what you pay for.
-And if you pay $1,000 for a provisional application, you ought not expect to get $10,000 worth of patent drafting.
+And if you pay $1,000 for a provisional application, you should not expect to get $10,000 worth of patent drafting.
 Does a 90% cost savings magically appear because a patent document is called “provisional” instead of “nonprovisional”?

 So if you save 90% of the cost of a nonprovisional application, what could possibly be missing in the provisional application?
 Are you willing to risk a later filing date for all the new subject matter that must be added to the subsequent nonprovisional application?